Cheap and free things to do this half term

 You don’t have to go on a grand adventure to have a memorable day with the family.
 Find something you can all do together like play a game or do a project which the whole family can get involved in.

-It can be as simple as grabbing some old scraps and geting crafty.
+It can be as simple as grabbing some old scraps and getting crafty.
 There are thousands of projects available online, including ones that can be made using household junk.
+Since Halloween is close now, making costumes from scratch

-Do some whacky experiments at home like creating your own tornado, fashioning a soap sculpture or growing edible crystals.
+There are also some wacky experiments you can do at home like creating your own tornado, fashioning a soap sculpture or growing edible crystals.
 You don’t even have to leave the kitchen.

 And if all else fails, raid the linen cupboard and make a giant blanket fort.